Using AI for GOV.UK service prototypes

 - Research is still the point.
 A faster prototype only matters because you are going to put it in front of users.
 Skipping the research because the prototype was cheap to build is the wrong economy.

 - Accessibility is not optional.
 WCAG 2.1 AA is the floor from alpha onwards.
-Generated prototypes should meet it on first paint — semantic headings, label-input pairing, error summaries — and a person on the team should still check, because edge cases (a non-standard interaction pattern, a long error message) will exist.
+Generated prototypes should meet it on first paint (semantic headings, label-input pairing, error summaries) and a person on the team should still check, because edge cases will exist.

 - The service assessment is unchanged.
 Panels assess outcomes, not artefacts.
-They want to see the research, the iterations, the evidence behind the chosen design.
 A polished prototype assembled in 30 seconds does not skip a phase.

 What to put in the spec